Igalia/phpreport/docs/user/reports.rst

 spreadsheet software, for example, using the **Download as CSV** button at the bottom of the grid.

-Finally, double-clicking on a row will open the project details page for the corresponding project.
+Finally, double-clicking on a row or selecting it and using the *Details* button above the grid will open the project details page for the corresponding project.

 Project details